Release date: October 2, 2019

 “I’m sure you could have.”

 Enya barely heard his reply, her eyes drinking in the man’s features.
 Hunk didn’t exactly describe him.
 No, he was more than that.
 He was Jason Momoa, Cary Grant, and Jensen Ackles rolled into one.
-One perfect male specimen with olive skin, brown eyes, dark hair, and a goatee surrounding his full lips behind which gleamed white teeth.
+One perfect male specimen with olive skin, brown eyes, dark hair, and a goatee surrounding his full lips, behind which white teeth gleamed invitingly.
 His shoulders were broad, and the business suit he wore couldn’t disguise his muscular build.
-The top button of his shirt was open, revealing a few strands of dark hair, hinting at the hair on his broad chest.
+The top button of his shirt was open, hinting at the dark hair on his broad chest.

 “Well, he’s gone now.
 Enjoy your drink.”
 He motioned to her glass and took a seat a few places farther down the long wooden bar, leaving three empty barstools between them.
 Stunned, she watched the bartender approach him.
 Quickly, she glanced at her rescuer’s fingers.
 No wedding ring.
 So why had he not taken the seat next to hers after so gallantly rescuing her?